-Do you have a child between the ages of 10-17 or are you a teenager yourself and aching to grow taller?
+Do you have a child with scoliosis between the ages of 10-19 or are you a teenager yourself and aching to grow taller?

 One of the changes teens are the most excited about is growing taller!

-Here are some tips to help you or your child/teen get the most out of this growth spurt :
+4 Tips to help your child/teen get the most out of their growth spurt :

-- Daily multi vitamin and/or a balanced diet rich in calcium and vitamin D. ” 2 critical nutrients for bones: calcium and Vitamin D. Calcium is a crucial guiding block of bone tissue.
+- Calcium and vitamin D: These nutrients are vital to bone growth !
+They can be found in foods such as dark green leafy vegetables, white beans, fish, foods fortified in vitamin D (cereals, OJ, and some dairy products), cheese .
+These ” 2 critical nutrients for bones: Calcium is a crucial guiding block of bone tissue.
 Vitamin D helps the body absorb and process calcium.
 Together these two nutrients are the cornerstone of healthy bones.”- How to Keep Your Bones Strong as They Age.

-- Lots of sleep– 9-11 hours per night for kids ages 6-13 and 8-10 hours per night for teens ages 14-17.
-Sleep is ESSENTIAL for growth and repair.
+- Sleep– 9-11 hours per night for kids ages 6-13 and 8-10 hours per night for teens ages 14-19.
+Sleep is ESSENTIAL for tissue growth and repair.

 - Daily exercise: Bones love weight bearing so go take a walk, run or skip in the park to help your bones grow strong and healthy